RonaldAllanRivera/ai-powered-real-time-interview-assistant/README.md

  - Config: set `OPENAI_MODEL` in `backend/.env` to change the default.

 ## Interview notes limits
-- Stored as LONGTEXT in DB (`interview_infos.context`), so no hard limit in the app.
-- API allows any string; the effective cap is the model’s context window.
+ - Stored as LONGTEXT in DB (`interview_infos.context`).
+The practical cap is the model’s context window per request.
+ - UI shows a live counter with a soft limit (default 10,000 chars).
+Configure via `INTERVIEW_NOTES_SOFT_LIMIT` in `frontend/.env`.
+ - Backend enforces the same soft limit and, if exceeded, includes head + tail with a truncation marker for performance.
+Configure via `INTERVIEW_NOTES_SOFT_LIMIT` in `backend/.env`.
-- Extremely long notes can increase latency or exceed context and may be truncated/summarized in a future release.
+ - Keep interview notes focused.
+Extremely long notes can increase latency and reduce answer quality.

 ## Roadmap (next steps)
 - Implement real-time transcription via Whisper or faster-whisper with VAD.